-The downside scenario is a more severe scenario with expected credit losses higher than the base case.
-The more severe loss outcome for the downside is generated under a recession in which the combination of negative GDP growth, declines in residential property prices and an increase in the unemployment rate simultaneously impact expected credit losses across all portfolios from the reporting date.
-The assumptions in this scenario and relativities to the base case will be monitored having regard to the emerging economic conditions and updated where necessary.
+The downside scenario is a more severe scenario with ECL higher than the base case.
+This scenario assumes a recession with a combination of negative GDP growth, declines in commercial and residential property prices and an increase in the unemployment rate, which simultaneously impact ECL across all portfolios from the reporting date.
+The assumptions used in this scenario and relativities to the base case will be monitored having regard to the emerging economic conditions and updated where necessary.
 The upside scenario represents a modest improvement to the base case.

-The following sensitivity table shows the reported provision for ECL based on the probability weighted scenarios and what the provision for ECL would be assuming a 100% weighting is applied to the base case scenario and to the downside scenario (with all other assumptions, including CRGs, held constant).
+The following sensitivity table shows the reported provision for ECL on loans and credit commitments based on the probability weighted scenarios and what the provision for ECL on loans and credit commitments would be assuming a 100% weighting is applied to the base case scenario and to the downside scenario (with all other assumptions held constant).

 THE BANKING GROUP

-\$ millions 2022 2021
+\$ millions 2023 2022

-Reported probability-weighted ECL 439 525
+Reported probability-weighted ECL 551 439

-100% base case ECL 330 412
+100% base case ECL 417 330

-100% downside ECL 578 700
+100% downside ECL 719 578

-If 1% of the stage 1 gross exposure from loans and credit commitments (calculated on a 12-month ECL) was reflected in stage 2 (calculated on a lifetime ECL) the provision for ECL would increase by \$23 million (30 September 2021: \$57 million) based on applying the average provision coverage ratios by stage to the movement in the gross exposure by stage.
+If 1% of the stage 1 gross exposure from loans and credit commitments (calculated on a 12-month ECL) was reflected in stage 2 (calculated on a lifetime ECL) the provision for ECL on loans and credit commitments would increase by \$14 million (30 September 2022: \$23 million) based on applying the average provision coverage ratios by stage to the movement in the gross exposure by stage.

-The following table indicates the weightings applied by the Banking Group as at 30 September 2022 and 30 September 2021.
+The following table indicates the weightings applied by the Banking Group as at 30 September 2023 and 30 September 2022.

-Macroeconomic scenario weightings (%) THE BANKING GROU JP
+THE BANKING G THE BANKING GROUP

-2022 2021
+Macroeconomic scenario weightings (%) 2023 2022

 Upside 5 5

-Base 50 55
+Base 50 50

-Downside 45 40
+Downside 45 45